anupa87/fs14-api-collab/README.md

+# E-commerce API documentation from Group 5

+## 1. What the data will look like

+## 2. What entities the API will have

+## 3. What is relation between entities

+## 4. What kind of endpoints the API will have

+## 5. Swagger output

 # Design a REST API - Design First (NO CODE)

 Before diving into the assignment, make sure you review the slides and understand the theortical part and best practices.